grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Yeah, and while you are pondering that tiny fuckin' challenge, they are closing in for a shot on the _Prospect_."

-"Hopefully Captain Percy can manage one close pass by the sub with the ram and give us time to get another device into position.
+"Hopefully Captain Percy can manage one close pass by the _Grackle_ and give us time to get another device into position.
 We need to get the _Gnat_ back under water."

 "Hang on, don't forget we need to reset the fuckin' escape trunk first."